Water Jamboree

 Student shooting off a water rocket

-Bubbleology: Students will study the science of bubbles and use bubbles as tools to learn about the recreational value of water.
+Bubbleology: Students study the science of bubbles & use bubbles as tools to learn about the recreational value of water.

 Water Filters: Students design and test hypotheses for cleaning water by making filters.

-Stream Table: The Stream Table shows students how flowing water can affect the land by causing erosion and sedimentation.
-It can also demonstrate the interaction between ground water and surface water.
+Stream Table: Students see how flowing water can affect the land by causing erosion and sedimentation.

 Evolution of Irrigation: Interactive irrigation methods are presented.
-The history of irrigation is taught with a focus on several key terms and principles.
+The history of irrigation explained with a focus on some key terms and principles.

-Hydropower: What is Hydropower?
-How does water make electricity?
-This session will cover how A Hydroelectric Dam Works, demonstrate a Hydropower Model and discuss the benefits.
+Hydropower: How can water make electricity?
+This session will cover how a Hydroelectric Dam works, demonstrate a Hydropower Model and discuss the benefits.

 Water Olympics: Investigate two properties of water (adhesion and cohesion) by competing in water games.